flix/book/src/references.md

-The `ref e @ rc` operation allocates a reference cell in a region of the heap and returns its location, the `deref` operation dereferences a location and returns the content of a reference cell, and the assigment `:=` operation changes the value of a reference cell.
+The `ref e @ rc` operation allocates a reference cell in a region of the heap and returns its location, the `deref` operation dereferences a location and returns the content of a reference cell, and the assignment `:=` operation changes the value of a reference cell.
 Informally, a reference cell can be thought of as an "object" with a single field that can be changed.